AdrianLinares/petcare-app/ARCHITECTURE.md

    ↓
 2. LoginForm component validates the input
    ↓
-3. App.tsx receives the login attempt
+3. Frontend sends credentials to backend API
    ↓
-4. App.tsx checks localStorage for the user
+4. Backend checks PostgreSQL database for the user
    ↓
-5. If correct, user data is saved to "state"
+5. If correct, backend creates a JWT token
    ↓
-6. React re-renders and shows the dashboard
+6. Frontend receives token and user data
    ↓
+7. Token is saved to localStorage for future requests ↓
+8. App.tsx saves user data to "state"
+   ↓
+9. React re-renders and shows the dashboard
+   ↓
-7. Dashboard loads the user's pets and appointments
+10. Dashboard makes API calls to load pets and appointments ↓
+11. Backend fetches data from database and returns it ↓
+12. Frontend displays the data
 ```

+### **Frontend ↔️ Backend Communication**

+Every time the frontend needs data:
+1. **Frontend** makes an HTTP request (using Axios)
+2. **Request includes** the JWT token for authentication
+3. **Backend** validates the token
+4. **Backend** queries the PostgreSQL database
+5. **Backend** sends data back as JSON
+6. **Frontend** receives and displays the data

 ### **What is "State"?**
 State is like the application's memory.
 It remembers things while the app is running.